gaehlerm/SoftwareEngineering/README.md

 print(parse_line(books[0]))
 ```

+Copilot was also a help when writing this book, though for writing text I like it way less than for coding.
+A lot of suggestions were "simply wrong.
+But it was still a help to get some inspiration."
+(The quoted text was suggested by Copilot, the rest of the suggestion was not useful at all.)
+When writing text it becomes even more obvious that Copilot does not understand some things.
+For example it claimed to have suggested a quote I would use at the beginning of the book, but that was plain wrong.
+I didn't use the quote at the beginning of the book nor was it Copilot who came up with the quote.

+Furthermore Copilot makes a lot of boilerplate suggestions.
+For exmaple it frequently suggests text like "This makes it easier to understand." which might be right, but it does not help the reader of this book.

 # 50. Further reading

 I learned quite some things reading books, even though not as much as I did when thinking about and discussing code at work.
 Here are the books that I read so far: